Skip to main content

 bufferLength: 3

-Shared configuration parameters for metrics
+Shared configuration properties for metrics

-bufferLength3<a positive integer>The bufferLength parameter refers to the size of the ring buffer.
+bufferLengthDefines the size of the ring buffer.

-Shared parameters for metrics
+Shared properties for metrics

 ASM can be used as a metrics backend.
 This configuration is used to publish key metrics for the graph displays of the Dashboard feature of ASM.

-Note: ASM can be used as a metrics backend only in the case where ADS is started with an authorization domain retrieved from ASM. Ιn order to publish the metrics to ASM, you have to configure the authentication to ASM as described in Authentication using an authorization server section.
+ASM can be used as a metrics backend only in the case where ADS is started with an authorization domain retrieved from ASM. Ιn order to publish the metrics to ASM, you have to configure the authentication to ASM as described in Authentication using an authorization server section.
 Furthermore, ASM must be running with the Dashboard functionality enabled, as described in the Installation section of the ASM documentation.

 metricsBackends: